softwaremill/supler/docs/frontend/customizingrender.rst

 Frontend: Customizing the rendering process
 ===========================================

 The rendering process is fully customizable.
-By default, [Bootstrap](http://getbootstrap.com/)-based HTML is rendered, but this can be changed either by providing HTML templates, or by overriding any of the rendering functions using the options.
+By default, `Bootstrap <http://getbootstrap.com/>`_-based HTML is rendered, but this can be changed either by providing HTML templates, or by overriding any of the rendering functions using the options.

 Customizing via HTML templates
 ------------------------------

 The generated HTML can be customized by providing templates, which will be used during the rendering process.
 All templates should be nested inside the element that will contain the form.
 For example:

 .. code-block:: html